Stricter coronavirus testing being weighed for all travelers to U.S.

 Currently, the United States requires pre-departure coronavirus testing for both unvaccinated and vaccinated air travelers to the country.
 For those who show proof of full vaccination, that test must be conducted no more than three days before the flight’s departure.
 For someone who cannot show such proof, the test must be done no more than one day before departure.
 The new policy would require everyone to be tested one day before departure.

+In a statement issued late Tuesday night, CDC said it is working to shorten the timeline for required testing for all international air travelers to one day before departure to the United States.
+The agency currently recommends travelers get an additional coronavirus test three to five days after arrival and that unvaccinated travelers quarantine for a minimum of seven days.

 Other key details were still being ironed out Tuesday.
 It’s not clear when the new policy would take effect.
-But given the urgency of limiting the spread of what might be a highly transmissible variant, speed is essential.
+But given the urgency of limiting the spread of what might be a highly transmissible variant, speed is considered essential.
 It’s possible the policy could take effect in a week or two, according to one official.

-During a White House COVID briefing Tuesday, CDC Director Rochelle Walensky said the agency was considering a range of measures to protect Americans, including evaluating “how to make international travel as safe as possible, including pre-departure testing closer to the time of flight, and considerations around additional post-arrival testing and self-quarantines.”
+During a White House covid briefing Tuesday, CDC Director Rochelle Walensky said the agency was considering a range of measures to protect Americans, including evaluating “how to make international travel as safe as possible, including pre-departure testing closer to the time of flight, and considerations around additional post-arrival testing and self-quarantines.”

-Celine Gounder, an epidemiologist and infectious-diseases specialist who advised the Biden administration’s transition team on the COVID-19 response, applauded stricter testing.
-“If it were up to me, to fly, you should be fully vaccinated and we should also be testing 24 hours prior” to flight,” she said.
+Celine Gounder, an epidemiologist and infectious-diseases specialist who advised the Biden administration’s transition team on the covid-19 response, applauded stricter testing.
+“If it were up to me, to fly, you should be fully vaccinated and we should also be testing 24 hours prior to flight,” she said.

 Under the policy laid out in the public health order, travelers would be asked to self-attest that they would get retested within three to five days of arrival.
 It’s not clear whether travelers would be able to use self-administered rapid at-home tests.
-Viral tests check specimens from a person’s nose or mouth to find out if they are infected with the virus that causes COVID-19.
+Viral tests check specimens from a person’s nose or mouth to find out if they are infected with the virus that causes covid-19.

 The Justice Department also needs to weigh in on whether officials can ask people to self-quarantine, whether fines and penalties are enforceable, and if so, what those amounts should be, the officials said.